-What is asthma?
+What is Asthma?

 A child with asthma can experience one or more of the following problems:

-What is an asthma attack?
+What is an asthma exacerbation?

 How can I tell if my child has asthma?

 It can be hard to tell if your child has asthma especially if he or she is younger than 5 years.
 This is because symptoms like cough, chest tightness, wheezing or trouble breathing can occur in illnesses other than asthma.
 You will need to visit the doctor with your child develops difficulties in breathing.

 Is there a test for asthma?

 Most of the time the doctor will know that one has asthma from the set of questions and examination findings during a hospital visit.

 A simple breathing test called spirometry for the child older than 5 years, can be done to measure how much air one can blow out of the lungs in 1 second.
 This test may be repeated after the child inhales a medication that opens the airways to see if the breathing improves.